-Coalition-Building and Maintenance49
+Coalition-Building and Maintenance46

 Some believe that the Bush Administration did not exert sufficient efforts to enlist greater international participation in peacekeeping originally and that the U.S. mission in Iraq is being complicated by diminishing foreign military personnel contributions.
-As of June 28, 2006, 28 other countries are contributing about 19,000 forces, but that total is expected to fall further as 2006 progresses.
+As of August 23, 2006, 27 other countries are contributing about 18,000 forces, but that total is expected to fall.
 Poland and Britain lead multinational divisions in central and southern Iraq, respectively.
-The UK-led force (UK forces alone number about 7,500) is based in Basra; the Polandled force (Polish forces number 1,700, down 800 from 2005 levels) is based in Hilla.
-Poland says it might withdraw its remaining forces by the end of 2006.
+The UK-led force (UK forces alone number about 7,500) is based in Basra, but Britain said it will likely halve its force by mid-2007.
+The Poland-led force (Polish forces number 1,700, down 800 from 2005 levels) is based in Hilla and include forces from the following foreign countries: Armenia, Slovakia, Denmark, El Salvador, Ukraine, Romania, Lithuania, Latvia, Mongolia, and Kazakhstan.
+However, Poland says it might withdraw its remaining forces by the end of 2006.

-The coalition in Iraq has been shrinking since Spain's May 2004 withdrawal of its 1,300 troops.
+The coalition force has shrunk since Spain's May 2004 withdrawal of its 1,300 troops.
 Spain made that decision following the March 11, 2004 Madrid bombings and subsequent defeat of the former Spanish government that had supported the war effort.
 Honduras, the Dominican Republic, and Nicaragua followed Spain's withdrawal (900 total personnel), and the Philippines withdrew in July 2004 after one of its citizens was taken hostage.
 On the other hand, many nations are replacing their contingents with trainers for the ISF or financial contributions or other assistance to Iraq.
 Among other changes are the following.

 - Italy reduced its force from 3,200 in September 2005 to about 1,500 currently.
-They are based in the southern city of Nasiriyah (Dhi Qar Province).
-Prime Minister Romano Prodi says all Italian troops will be out by the end of 2006. - Ukraine, which lost eight soldiers in a January 2005 insurgent attack, completed withdrawal of its remaining 1,500 forces after the December 2005 elections. - Bulgaria pulled out its 360-member unit after the December 15 Iraqi elections.
-However, in March 2006 it said it had sent in a 150- person force to take over guard duties of Camp Ashraf, a base in eastern Iraq where Iranian oppositionists are located.
+They are based in the southern city of Nasiriyah (Dhi Qar Province), which is purportedly to be turned over to ISF control later in 2006.
+Prime Minister Romano Prodi says all Italian troops will be out by the end of 2006. - Ukraine, which lost eight soldiers in a January 2005 insurgent attack, withdrew most of its 1,500 forces after the December 2005 elections. - Bulgaria pulled out its 360-member unit after the December 15 Iraqi elections.
+However, in March 2006 it said it had sent in a 150person force to take over guard duties of Camp Ashraf, a base in eastern Iraq where Iranian oppositionists are located. - South Korea withdrew 270 of its almost 3,600 troops in June 2005, and, in line with a November 2005 decision, withdrew another 1,000 in May 2006, bringing its troop level to about 2,200 (based in Irbil in Kurdish-controlled Iraq).
+The remainder will stay through 2006.

-49 For additional information on international contributions to Iraq peacekeeping and reconstruction, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction, by Jeremy Sharp and Christopher Blanchard.
+46 For additional information on international contributions to Iraq peacekeeping and reconstruction, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction, by Jeremy Sharp and Christopher Blanchard.

-- South Korea withdrew 270 of its almost 3,600 troops in June 2005, and, in line with a November 2005 decision, withdrew another 1,000 in May 2006, bringing its troop level to about 2,200 (based in Irbil in Kurdish-controlled Iraq).
-The remainder will stay through 2006. - In June 2006, Japan began withdrawing its 600-person military reconstruction contingent in Samawah.
-The Australian forces protecting the Japanese contingent (450 out of the total Australian deployment in Iraq of 1,350) will move to other areas.
-In concert with the withdrawal, the province of Muthanna is being turned over to ISF. - Denmark said in May 2006 it will keep its forces in Iraq (Basra), although it withdrew 80 of its 530-person force in May 2006. - In July 2006, Romanian leaders began debating whether to withdraw or reduce its 890 forces in Iraq.
+- Japan completed its withdrawal of its 600-person military reconstruction contingent in Samawah on July 17, 2006.
+The Australian forces protecting the Japanese contingent (450 out of the total Australian deployment in Iraq of 1,350) moved to other areas. - Denmark said in May 2006 it will keep its forces in Iraq (Basra), although it withdrew 80 of its 530-person force in May 2006. - In July 2006, Romanian leaders began debating whether to withdraw or reduce its 890 forces in Iraq.